RushmalP/MineCraft/README.md

 Minecraft Procedural Generation project

--Group class project using data structures and algorithms in C++ to procedurally create a village in Minecraft through the use of a locally hosted Java server.
+- Group class project using data structures and algorithms in C++ to procedurally create a village in Minecraft through the use of a locally hosted Java server.
 - Use of modular code design pattern in development of the project, separating complex procedural logic according to function and maintainability.